 Hypermobility is a connective tissue condition (usually inherited) in which the body’s collagen is more elastic than the ‘norm’, leading to increased flexibility.
 For some people, notably musicians, gymnasts, dancers and sports people, this natural flexibility gives a very useful advantage, though it leaves them more prone to injuries such as sprains and dislocations.
 In others it can cause clumsiness, lack of spatial awareness and joint pain.

-Sometimes hypermobility can lead to debilitating chronic pain, known as Hypermobility Syndrome (HMS) / Ehlers Danlos Syndrome – Hypermobility (EDS-HM).
+Sometimes hypermobility can lead to debilitating chronic pain, known as Hypermobility Spectrum Disorder (HSD) or Hypermobility type Ehlers-Danlos Syndrome (hEDS).

-Amongst health care professionals, the Alexander Technique is increasingly recognised as helpful in developing strategies to deal with HMS and other hypermobility problems.
+Amongst health care professionals, the Alexander Technique is increasingly recognised as helpful in developing strategies to deal with HSD and other hypermobility problems.